 Unit Materials

 This unit can be completed using the RAFT Makerspace-in-a-Box kit.
-The kit contains many items with various attributes useful for different purposes by students.
-Examples include rigid items for structure such as craft sticks, plastic rods, and cardboard tubes; flexible/cuttable items such as foam, chenille stems, straws, and cardstock for making customized structures; and items serving as connectors such as paper clips, binder clips, and stickers/tape.
-Note: Some lessons call for additional items not included in the kit.
-We encourage facilitators to be creative and provide other materials to explore in the lessons.
+The kit contains many items with various attributes useful for different purposes such as rigid items (e.g. craft sticks, cardboard tubes), flexible/cuttable items (e.g. foam, straws), and connectors (e.g. binder clips, stickers).
+Some lessons call for additional items not included in the kit.
+We encourage facilitators to provide other creative materials for student exploration.
 Questions?
 Email us: education@raft.net

 Maker Journal Pages

-Students record their learning in Maker Journal pages, sheets containing tasks and prompts specific to each lesson in the unit, including the culminating design challenge.
-These sheets encourage students to reflect on their learning throughout the unit and can be used as part of a larger student portfolio with which to demonstrate growth in concept knowledge and design skills.
-These sheets can be copied for students or recreated by students in a bound notebook.
+Students can record their learning in Maker Journal pages, sheets containing tasks and prompts specific to each lesson/design challenge.
+These sheets encourage students to reflect on their learning throughout the unit and can be used as part of a larger student portfolio to demonstrate growth in concepts/skills.
+Maker Journal pages can be printed out or copied by students in a bound notebook.

 Tips for an Active Classroom

 Communication is critical in the design process.
-Students need to be allowed to talk, stand, and move around to acquire materials.
-Help students become successful and care for the success of others by asking them to predict problems that might arise in the active environment and ask them to suggest strategies for their own behavior that will ensure a positive working environment for all students and teachers.
+Allow students to talk, stand, and move around to acquire materials.
+Help them become successful and care for the success of others by asking them to predict problems that might arise in the active environment.
+Ask them to suggest strategies for their own behavior that will ensure a positive working environment for all students and teachers.

 Design Thinking Overview

-Our integrated STEAM units incorporate a non-linear design thinking model, with each phase being repeatable to allow students to rework and iterate while developing a deeper understanding of the core concepts.
-The phases of the design thinking model are:
+Our integrated STEAM units incorporate a non-linear design process.
+Each phase is repeatable so students can iterate while developing a deeper understanding of the core concepts.
+The phases of the design process are:

 Empathize: Work to fully understand the experience of the user

-Define: Process and synthesize findings from empathy work to form a user point of view
+Define: Process/synthesize findings from empathy work to form a user point of view

-Ideate: Explore a wide range and variety of possible ideas for solutions
+Ideate: Explore a wide range of possible ideas for solutions

-Prototype: Transform ideas into a physical form with which to learn and interact
+Prototype: Transform ideas into a physical model with which to learn and interact

 Test: Refine prototypes, learn more about the user, and refine original point of view